HOA Letter Examples: Templates and Tips for Effective Communication

 During the Open Forum portion of the meeting, homeowners will have the opportunity to address the board with any questions, concerns, or suggestions.
 We kindly request that comments be kept concise and respectful.

-Special Meeting Notices
+HOA Special Meeting Agenda

 Dear [Homeowner’s Name],